-3.4 Specific Exclusions from Price Cap IR or Annual IR Index Applications
+3.4 Specific Exclusions from IRM Applications

 The IRM application process is intended to be mechanistic in nature.
 For this reason, the OEB has determined that the IRM process is not the appropriate way for a distributor to seek relief on issues which are specific to only one or a few distributors, more complicated relative to issues typical of an IRM application, or potentially contentious.
 The following are examples of specific exclusions from the IRM rate application process: